wp-plugins/page-views-count/readme.txt

 == Changelog ==

+= 1.0.4 - 2013/10/10 =
+* Tweaks:
+	* a3rev logo image now resizes to the size of the yellow sidebar in tablets and mobiles.
+* Fixes:
+	* Intuitive Radio Switch settings not saving.
+Input with disabled attribute could not parse when form is submitted, replace disabled with custom attribute: checkbox-disabled
+	* App interface Radio switches not working properly on Android platform, replace removeProp() with removeAttr() function script

 = 1.0.3 - 2013/10/05 =
 * Features :
 	* Upgraded the plugin to the newly developed a3rev admin panel app interface.